-- A violation would be deemed a second violation if it occurs within two years of the first notification of violation, and a third violation if it occurs within two years of the second notification of violation. - Suspension.
-For a first or second violation, the department shall immediately suspend a contractor who fails to pay wages or penalties until all wages and penalties are paid in full.
+• A violation would be deemed a second violation if it occurs within two years of the first notification of violation, and a third violation if it occurs within three years of the second notification of violation. [§104-24, HRS; §12-22-25(b), HAR]

+• Suspension: For a first or second violation, the department shall immediately suspend a contractor who fails to pay wages or penalties until all wages and penalties are paid in full.
 For a third violation, the department shall penalize and suspend the contractor as described above, except that if the contractor continues to violate the law, then the department shall immediately suspend the contractor for a mandatory three years.
-The contractor shall remain suspended until all wages and penalties are paid in full. [§§104-24, 104-25] - Any contractor who fails to make payroll records accessible or provide requested information within 10 days, or fails to keep or falsifies any required record, shall be assessed a penalty as provided in Section 104-22(b),HRS. [§104-3(c)] - If any contractor interferes with or delays any investigation, the contracting agency shall withhold further payments until the delay has ceased.
+The contractor shall remain suspended until all wages and penalties are paid in full. [§§104-24, 104-25, HRS]

+- Suspension: Any contractor who fails to make payroll records accessible or provide requested information within 10 days, or fails to keep or falsifies any required record, shall be assessed a penalty including suspension as provided in Section 104-22(b) and 104-25(a)(3), HRS. [§104-3(c), HRS; §12-22-26, HAR] - If any contractor interferes with or delays any investigation, the contracting agency shall withhold further payments until the delay has ceased.
 Interference or delay includes failure to provide requested records or information within ten days, failure to allow employees to be interviewed during working hours on the job, and falsification of payroll records.
-The department shall assess a penalty of \$1,000 per project, and \$100 per day thereafter, for interference or delay. [\$104-22(b)] - Failure by the contracting agency to include in the provisions of the contract or specifications the requirements of Chapter 104, HRS, relating to coverage and the payment of prevailing wages and overtime, is not a defense of the contractor or subcontractor for noncompliance with the requirements of this chapter. [§104-2(f)]
+The department shall assess a penalty of \$10,000 per project, and \$1,000 per day thereafter, for interference or delay. [\$104-22(b), HRS; \$12-22-26, HAR] - Failure by the contracting agency to include in the provisions of the contract or specifications the requirements of Chapter 104, HRS, relating to coverage and the payment of prevailing wages and overtime, is not a defense of the contractor or subcontractor for noncompliance with the requirements of this chapter. [§104-2(f), HRS]

-For additional information, visit the department's website at http://dlir.state.hi.us/ or contact any of the following DLIR offices:
+For additional information, visit the department's website at http://labor.hawaii.gov/wsd or contact any of the following DLIR offices: